filipvanlaenen/asapop/README.md

 (``YYYY-MM``) or a year (``YYYY``) already suffice.
 In addition, the date can be preceded by ``≤`` (no later than), ``≈`` (approximate date) or ``⪅`` (no later than approximate date) to indicate further uncertainty about when the next election will take place.

+The values in the ``pollingFirmsNotIncluded`` map need to match to a key in the internationalization file, after being converted from camel case to kebab case, and prefixed with ``polling-firm-not-included-reason-``.
+This means that in the example above, the reason ``notAPollingFirm`` maps to a key ``polling-firm-not-included-reason-not-a-polling-firm``.

 ## Conversion from ROPF to CSV